 for deans and college presidents far exceed the median.

-Recent higher education doctoral graduates have obtained mid-level and upper administrative
+Recent Education, Health and Behavior Studies doctoral graduates have obtained mid-level

-positions at colleges and universities.
-These include key decision-making posts in
+and upper administrative positions at colleges and universities.
+These include key

-Position titles for UND higher education Ph.D. graduates include:
+Position titles for UND Education, Health and Behavior Studies Ph.D. graduates include:

 Vice president for academic affairs